Dillon Heyliger: International career

 Heyliger made his List A debut for Canada in the 2018 ICC World Cricket League Division Two tournament on 8 February 2018.

-In September 2018, he was named in Canada's squad for the 2018–19 ICC World Twenty20 Americas Qualifier tournament.
+In September 2018, He was named in Canada's squad for the 2018–19 ICC World Twenty20 Americas Qualifier tournament.
 In October 2018, he was named in Canada's squad for the 2018–19 Regional Super50 tournament in the West Indies.
 In April 2019, he was named in Canada's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.

-In August 2019, he was named in Canada's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
+In August 2019, He was named in Canada's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
 He made his Twenty20 International (T20I) debut for Canada against the Cayman Islands on 18 August 2019.
 He finished the tournament as the leading wicket-taker, with eleven dismissals in five matches.

-In September 2019, he was named in Canada's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
+In September 2019, He was named in Canada's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
 In October 2019, he was named in Canada's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 Ahead of the tournament, the International Cricket Council (ICC) named him as the player to watch in Canada's squad.

-In October 2021, he was named in Canada's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
+In October 2021, He was named in Canada's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 On 13 November 2021, in Canada's match against Argentina, Heyliger became the first bowler for Canada to take a five-wicket haul in T20Is.
 In February 2022, he was named in Canada's squad for the 2022 ICC Men's T20 World Cup Global Qualifier A tournament in Oman.

 In July 2022, Heyliger was named in Canada's squad for the 2022 Canada Cricket World Cup Challenge League A tournament.
 In the opening match of the tournament, against Denmark, he took his first five-wicket haul in List A cricket.

+On 4 April 2023, He made his One Day International (ODI) debut against Namibia in 2023 Cricket World Cup Qualifier Play-off.

+In May 2024, he was named in Canada’s squad for the 2024 ICC Men's T20 World Cup tournament.